-Non-alcoholic fatty liver disease (NAFLD) is reported its prevalence around 20-40% in Western countries and around 7.9-43.3% in Eastern countries [1] and is characterized by a steatotic hepatocyte population exceeding 5% in the liver, without the consumption of alcohol [2].
+Non-alcoholic fatty liver disease (NAFLD) is reported to have a prevalence of around 20-40% in Western countries and around 7.9-43.3% in Eastern countries [1] and is characterized by a steatotic hepatocyte population exceeding 5% in the liver, without the consumption of alcohol [2].
 NAFLD can lead to fatal disease [3].
 Its global prevalence is approximately 6-30% [4], and the number of cases is increasing year by year.